 Founded in 1850, Maine Township is the oldest unit of local government in the area.
+Maine Township's mission is to improve the quality of life for its residents by providing services, general assistance, information, and programs in a fiscally responsible manner.
 During its existence, it has seen its surroundings grow from a predominantly rural farming community to a major metropolitan area with some 130,000 residents.

 The Township moved to its current headquarters at 1700 Ballard Road in Park Ridge in 1983.
 The building was a former church designed by Lloyd Wright, son of the famous architect Frank Lloyd Wright.